GCS Class of 2022 (56 students):

 GRACE students of all ages have many opportunities to expand their understanding of the world beyond Raleigh, North Carolina.
 High School students serve local and distant communities and participate in international enrichment opportunities.

-During each academic year GRACE middle and high school students have the opportunity to participate in domestic and international service trips as well as enrichment trips to historic European countries.
+During each academic year, GRACE upper campus school students have the opportunity to participate in domestic and international service trips as well as enrichment trips to historic European countries.
 Additionally, GRACE has established a foreign exchange relationship with a Czech Republic secondary school hosting a group of students each fall, and with New Oasis, hosting secondary students from China.